 When you learn to drive, it’s more about the quality of driving lessons than the quantity.
 The NSW Graduated Licencing Scheme requires you to do 120 hours.
 But you can earn 20 log book hours if you complete the Safer Drivers Course.

-If you also take 10 hours of professional driving lessons, you’ll receive a further 20 hours of credit on top of the 10 hours you drive during those lessons.
+If you also take 10 hours of professional driving lessons, you will receive a further 20 hours of credit on top of the 10 hours you drive during those lessons.

 Driving in Different Road Conditions